vanilla-dpup/woof-CE/woof-code/rootfs-petbuilds/fixmenusd/README.md

-fixmenusd uses inotify to watch /usr/share/applications and runs argv[1] on change.
+fixmenusd uses inotify to watch /usr/share/applications and runs fixmenus on change.